HUJE DIRECTOR- FRED IRBY, III

-He holds active membership in the Kennedy Center Opera House Orchestra, NAfME: National Association for Music Education, International Trumpet Guild, ICSOM: International Conference of Symphony and Opera Musicians, American Federation of Musicians and is a member of the Board of Directors of the Washington Jazz Arts Institute (WJAI) and the International Women’s Brass Conference (IWBC) and is an Artist Advisory Board member for the Philadelphia Clef Club of Jazz and Performing Arts.
+Mr. Irby holds active membership in the Kennedy Center Opera House Orchestra, NAfME: The National Association for Music Education, ITG: The International Trumpet Guild, ICSOM: The International Association of Symphony and Opera Musicians, the American Federation of Musicians and is a member of the Board of Directors of the Washington Jazz Arts Institute (WJAI) and the International Women’s Brass Conference (IWBC) and is an Artist Advisory Board member for the Philadelphia Clef Club of Jazz and Performing Arts.

 Professor Irby has been a member of the Howard University Department of Music faculty since 1974.